thradams/cgrammar/README.md

 # C23 grammar for parser generators

-This is a C23 grammar extracted from draft written in a way parser generators can understand.
+This is a C23 grammar extracted from n3096 C 23 draff written in a text format matching almost 1:1 the pdf version.
-The grammar is described with almost 1:1 syntax. [grammar.txt](grammar.txt)

 ![](grammar.png)